Arik Einstein: 1973–2013

-1990s and 2000s

 In 2004, Einstein released Shtei Gitarot Bas Tupim (Two Guitars, Bass, Drums).
 He sang a duet with David D'Or on D'Or's CD, Kmo HaRuach ("Like the Wind") released on 27 March 2006.
 In 2010, Einstein was the most played artist on radio stations in Israel, according to Society of Authors, Composers and Music Publishers in Israel, ACUM (אקו"ם).
 In 2011, he released a new song in honor of the return of abducted IDF soldier Gilad Shalit.
 "You'll always be a hero", Einstein sings.
 "You are allowed to cry.
 It's not simple at all, to forgive fate."

 Acting career

 Einstein was one of the celebrities in the iconic film Sallah Shabati, which many consider to be the beginning of popular Israeli cinema.
 The film depicted Mizrahi Jews meeting modern Israeli society, and Einstein played the boyfriend of the protagonist's daughter.
+He also starred and acted alongside Uri Zohar in Zohar's Metzitzim (1972) and Big Eyes (1974).

 The Lool Gang and the album with Hanoch

-Einstein was part of the early 1970s TV series Lool (Chicken Coop), a sketch-and-song show with an original format and cast known as the "Lool Gang" ("Havurat Lool").
+Einstein was part of the early 1970s TV series Lool (Chicken Coop), a sketch-and-song show with an original format and cast known as the "Lool Gang" (Havurat Lul, "Chicken coop group)).
 Lool featured songs written by prominent Hebrew poets performed by some of the best singers Israel has ever produced, including Einstein, Shmulik Kraus, Shalom Hanoch, Miki Gavrielov, and many more.
 It conceptualized the liberal bohemian wave that had reached Tel Aviv by the late 1960s and gave way to exceptional artistry and performance as seen in Lool.
 The creative think-tank of that group (and the director of many of skits) was Uri Zohar, one of the most brilliant comedians, actors, and performers in Israeli history, previously regarded as Israel's "King of the Seculars and Bohemians" and Einstein's closest friend.
 In a move that shocked much of the public, Zohar left the entertainment industry in the late 1970s to become a rabbi, and became one of the most prominent religious figures in Israel.
 Einstein greatly admired Zohar but even for him such drastic change was not easy to comprehend, as was evident in a song Einstein dedicated to Zohar's religious transformation called "Hoo Chazar be'Tshuva" ("He Returned to Religion").

 Despite the fact that it had only four episodes, it remains a cult show with many of its skits regarded as timeless Israeli classics.
 Lool showcased Einstein as both a top-of-the-line singer and comedian.

 In May 1970, the film Shablool ("Snail") was released, serving as a continuation to Lool, consisting of a series of sketches coupled with songs.
 These songs formed the joint album of Einstein and Shalom Hanoch, Snail, released the same year.
 The album is considered one of the most influential albums in Israeli rock, and many have chosen it as the greatest Israeli rock album of all time.
 Hanoch composed all the songs and wrote almost all of them.